 The richest people in the world have a staggering amount of wealth — comparable to the GDP of small countries for some.
-Many of the world’s richest, like Microsoft founder Bill Gates or Facebook co-founder Mark Zuckerberg are self-made and took an idea that they turned into a billion-dollar fortune.
+Many of the world’s richest, like Microsoft founder Bill Gates, Amazon CEO Jeff Bezos or Facebook co-founder Mark Zuckerberg, are self-made and turned an idea into a billion-dollar fortune.
 For others, like the Koch brothers of Koch Industries, their businesses were inherited, but their control of the company led to overwhelming amounts of wealth.

 Many billionaires donate a large percentage of their money to charity.
-In fact, several of the world’s richest have made “The Giving Pledge,” which means they have vowed to give away at least half of their wealth to charity.
+In fact, several of the world’s richest including Gates and Warren Buffet have made “The Giving Pledge,” which means they have vowed to give away at least half of their wealth to charity.

-There are more than 2,000 billionaires in the world, Forbes reported, and that number is only expected to grow.
-Based on recent estimates from Forbes, the world’s richest people range from tech CEOs to heiresses to expert investors.
+There are more than 2,200 billionaires in the world, Forbes reported, and that number is only expected to grow.
+Based on the most recent estimates from Forbes, the world’s richest people range from tech CEOs to heiresses to expert investors.
 Read on to find out how and why these people got so rich.

 Who is the richest man in the world?

-This has been a big year for Amazon, and in turn Bezos, which bought Whole Foods on June 16, 2017, and also had a record-breaking Amazon Prime Day.
+Bezos’s fortune jumped in 2017 amid a remarkable year for the retail giant, in which the company bought Whole Foods in June 2017 and had a record-breaking Amazon Prime Day.

 Bezos, who bought The Washington Post in 2013 for $250 million, owns about 17% of Amazon.com, which is part of what buoyed him to the world’s richest man.
-Amazon’s stocks surged ahead of the online retail giant’s quarterly earnings report, adding at least $1 billion to Bezo’s overall net worth.
+Morgan Stanley analysts predicted the company would soon be worth $1 trillion, and Bezos himself earned $20 million in the last year.

 Who is the richest woman in the world?

-Following the death of French heiress Liliane Bettencourt of L’Oréal fortune earlier this year, two women are now considered as the richest women in the world.
-One is Walmart heiress Alice Walton, who has a net worth of about $44 billion in November, according to Forbes.
-And the other is Bettencourt’s daughter Francoise Bettencourt Meyers, the 64-year-old heiress who now has a net worth of $42 billion, according to Bloomberg.
+Following the death of French heiress Liliane Bettencourt of L’Oréal fortune in 2017, two women are now considered as the richest women in the world.
+One is Walmart heiress Alice Walton, who has a net worth of about $46 billion in March, according to Forbes.
+And the other is Bettencourt’s daughter Francoise Bettencourt Meyers, the 64-year-old heiress who now has a net worth of $42.2 billion, according to Forbes.

 Walton is the only daughter of Walmart founder Sam Walton.
 The heiress has not been heavily involved in the family business, but is an active art patron who opened the Crystal Bridges Museum of American Art in Bentonville, Ark., in 2011.